Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Requires: Basic Survival Tactics 5

 #### -=[ Total Defense ]=-
 You abandon all forms of attack and focus on staying alive.
-This is an action declared the same way as blocking.
+This is a variable speed action declared the same way as blocking.
 While in Total Defense, your dodge action becomes a Speed 0 Interrupt and has a +3 bonus.

 You may simultaneously declare any two of: Block, Guard, Total Defense, Defensive Formation, and similar actions not listed in this chapter (such as the Uchiha's Observe).